muthusathya1/myDSALearning/README.md

 # myDSALearning
 ## Problem Description

-On the first row, we write a 0.
-Now in every subsequent row, we look at the previous row and replace each occurrence of 0 with 01, and each occurrence of 1 with 10.

-Given row number A and index B, return the Bth indexed symbol in row A. (The values of B are 0-indexed.).
+You are given A which is the head of a linked list.
+Print the linked list in space separated manner.

+Note : The last node value must also be succeeded by a space and after printing the entire list you should print a new line

 Problem Constraints

+1 <= size of linked list <= 105

-1 <= A <= 20
+1 <= value of nodes <= 109

-0 <= B < 2A - 1

 Input Format

-First argument is an integer A.

-Second argument is an integer B.
+The first argument A is the head of a linked list.

 Output Format

-Return an integer denoting the Bth indexed symbol in row A.
+You dont need to return anything

 Example Input

 Input 1:

- A = 3
+A = 1 -> 2 -> 3
- B = 0
 Input 2:

- A = 4
+A = 4 -> 3 -> 2 -> 1
- B = 4

 Example Output

 Output 1:

- 0
+1 2 3
 Output 2:

- 1
+4 3 2 1

 Example Explanation

-Explanation 1:

- Row 1: 0
- Row 2: 01
- Row 3: 0110
-Explanation 2:

- Row 1: 0
+For Input 1:
+We print the given linked list
- Row 2: 01
+For Input 2:
- Row 3: 0110
- Row 4: 01101001
+We print the given linked list